 Examples of whole grains include quinoa, brown rice, wild rice, barley, rolled oats, and whole wheat pasta.

-Interesting fact: Popcorn is a whole grain!
+Interesting (and delicious) fun fact: Popcorn is a whole grain!

 Pro tip: Be wary of products that say “made with whole grains.”
 Check out the percentage or the ranking in the ingredient list.
 It could mean there’s just a little bit of whole grains sprinkled in the product.
 Look for the label “100 percent whole-grain” or “100 percent whole-wheat.”
 If you’re not sure something has whole grains, check the product label or the Nutrition Facts panel.
 Look for the word “whole” on the package, and make sure whole grains appear among the first items in the ingredient list.